Translation of this article (earlier version):

 saddle in, but it tends to stop at the perfect combination of

 flexibility and support, whereas saturating the saddle seems to break

 down the fibers that give the saddle its stiffness.
-Since Proofhide
+Since Proofide

 has become so expensive, I’ve switched to Pappy’s Dubbin and Bee Dry

 to maintain my leather saddles.
 [Sno-Seal is another beeswax-based treatment -- John Allen]

 Certainly, everyone’s experience will be slightly different, and rider weight, distance, amount of wet weather riding, and even the inherent uniqueness of each leather saddle will likely yield different results, but I now suggest that people take the longer, but more predictable approach to breaking in leather saddles, so they don’t end up with what some derisively and crudely describe as an “ass hatchet.”

 Brooks leather saddles have a rather short front-rear adjustment range and should be used with a seatpost that has setback.
 On a frame with a high seat-tube angle, a seatpost with a long setback may be needed unless the cyclist prefers a "triathlon" riding position.
 A saddle with a plain-tube seatpost may be adjusted over a wider range by flipping the clamp over to place the seatpost at its front or rear.